Niles City Sound

 Niles City Sound is a music studio in Fort Worth, Texas, United States.

 The studio was established in 2014 by Austin Jenkins, Josh Block, and Chris Vivion.
 Jenkins and Block were both members of the band White Denim.
-The three founders had been accumulating equipment for some time, with the intention of creating a studio, when they met soul singer Leon Bridges, then working as a dish washer.
+The three founders had been accumulating equipment for some time to create a studio, when they met soul singer Leon Bridges, then working as a dish washer.